harrisj1j/Jamar-Harris-Portfolio/README.md

 * All key frames cycle through fonts chosen by the aforementioned c++ program which ran nine consecutive times, one for each letter

 <img src="https://user-images.githubusercontent.com/69270601/148697154-5666f609-c4a2-4b18-a7f8-bef8d81be4e4.gif" width="700" height="400">

+Jam's Accounting January 2023 - May 2023
+Web-Based Accounting Project Developer (School Project)
+• Collaborated with a development team to create a versatile web-based accounting software, proficient in functions like chart of accounts, transaction journaling, and financial statement generation, accessible across multiple devices.
+Leveraged React and Firebase to build the application and integrated robust security measures including password recovery, resulting in enhanced data protection and accessibility for users across various platforms.
+Prescription of Step Counts for Targeted Changes in Body Composition & Cardiometabolic- Risk in Overweight Adults
+January 2023 - May 2023
+Website Developer (Capstone Project)
+•
+Collaborated closely with a project mentor to develop a web interface using React and Marvel App for prescribing step counts, ensuring accurate data input, manipulation, and response output.
+Additionally, contributed to creating an intuitive interface, potentially extending to a mobile app, which resulted in the successful achievement of three milestones within a 12-week timeframe, facilitating progress and usability enhancements for targeted users.